 The Occupational Safety and Health Agency (OSHA)

-The lists of potential harmful products include nail polish remover, fingernail glue remover, nail polish, nail primer and nail hardener.
-The chemicals included in the products are an alphabet soup of items including acetone, butyl acetate, ethyl acetate, dibutyl phthalate, formaldehyde and toluene.
+The lists of potentially harmful products include nail polish remover, fingernail glue remover, nail polish, nail primer, and nail hardener.
+The chemicals included in the products are an alphabet soup of items including acetone, butyl acetate, ethyl acetate, dibutyl phthalate, formaldehyde, and toluene.
 OSHA rules require product manufacturers to provide salon owners with a safety data sheet for products containing these dangerous chemicals.

 A Recent Study of Nail Salons